A (long) introduction

 Art and textiles were my favourite subjects in school, and apart from a brief stint of wanting to be a vet, I knew I always wanted a creative job.
 In year 10 my art teacher said I had a very graphic approach to design and she could see me pursuing that as a career.
 I awkwardly laughed it off as I wasn't really sure what graphic design was and wanted to focus on textiles and fashion.

 After school, I decided to do an Art Foundation year at Wimbledon College of Art.
-It was highly recommended by my art teachers as a way to choose which creative area I enjoyed most and to give me an advantage when applying to Universities.
+My art teachers highly recommended it as a way to choose which creative area I enjoyed most and to give me an advantage when applying to Universities.
 If you're not aware, during an art foundation year you have the chance to try out different areas of art and design in a more concentrated way than at school.
-At Wimbledon we did a few weeks in 3D design, Graphic Design, Fine Art and Costume Design before choosing one to focus on.
-Although I can't say I loved my foundation year (I was mostly longing to be away at University), it did really help me and I think it was invaluable to my career ahead.
-I learnt exactly what Graphic Design was and realised my art teacher had been right.
-I loved it.
+At Wimbledon, we did a few weeks in 3D design, Graphic Design, Fine Art and Costume Design before choosing one to focus on.
+Although I can't say I loved my foundation year (I was mostly longing to be away at University), it did help me decide what to do next.
+I learnt exactly what Graphic Design was and realised my art teacher had been right, I loved it.

-I applied for Nottingham Trent University (NTU) and remember the whole interview process so vividly.
-As I already had my A-Level grades and a big portfolio (thanks to my art foundation), I was lucky enough to be offered a place on the spot.
+My first choice University was Nottingham Trent (NTU) and I remember the whole interview process so vividly.
+As I already had my A-level grades and a big portfolio (thanks to my art foundation), I was lucky enough to be offered a place on the spot.

-I then spent three years studying Graphic Design at NTU and I loved every second of it.
-It also gave me the opportunity of a lifetime in my third year.
-NTU was really good at offering live briefs (briefs set by real companies where you could win a work placement or job after graduating).
+I then spent three years studying Graphic Design at NTU and loved it.
+My course offered live briefs (projects set by real companies where you could win a work placement or job after graduating).
 One of those live briefs was with Abercrombie & Fitch, the prize being a job at their Head Office in Columbus, Ohio.
 The brief was to design a collection of graphics to go on t-shirts and sweaters.
-I mainly chose to do the brief because it interested me, I had no thoughts of actually winning.
+I chose to do the brief because it sounded interesting, I had no thoughts of winning!

 Bamber Prints Blog - A (Long) Introduction - Photographs from my early years